Aspect patterns involve three or more planets configuring in different ways.

 horoscope have protection, but too high to conjecture a direct attribution.

-The configuration of aspects formed when three points of a horoscope form a
+The configuration of aspects formed when points of a chart form a Grand

-Grand Trine, and two of them are in sextile to a fourth point (Grand Trine with
+Trine, and two of them sextile a fourth point or points.

 flexibility, and successful realization of abilities.
 To these are added the